How to make the best use of publishing and versioning in Looker Studio?

 By default, every single modification you’re doing when editing a report in Looker Studio / Data Studio is shown real time to viewers, which is far from being ideal when you need to test out stuff before release.
 In this short article, we’ll show you how to make the best use of publishing and versioning in Looker Studio, so you don’t have to worry about what your users see anymore.

-Looker Studio connectors we use on a daily basis and are happy with (w/ free trials): Supermetrics - Windsor - Catchr - PMA - Funnel
+Top Looker Studio connectors we love and use on a daily basis (all with free trials): PMA - Windsor - Supermetrics - Catchr - Funnel - Dataslayer.
+Reviews here and there.

 How to turn manual publishing on